 I am very grateful for this period.
 All of this became possible due to the help, faith and encouragement of countless customers, students and friends who shared the vision and contributed in so many ways.

-I am very excited and grateful for the continuing opportunity to share "with my students" and the "Global Guitar Community " what I have learned over the past 4 decades.
-I look forward to producing some instructional videos of my own in the coming year.
+I am always very excited and grateful for the continuing opportunity to share "with my students" and the "Global Guitar Community " what I have learned over the past 4 decades.
+I will continue to produce some instructional videos, in my retirement years.

 Gratefully in your service,